What Are The Benefits Of Toning The Abs, Butt And Thighs?

 If you’re a more advanced fitness enthusiast, add this butt and thigh workout onto a leg day workout or use this as a pre-run warm up.

-Option to add dumbbells or ankle weights to increase the difficulty of this butt and thigh workout.
+Option to add dumbbells, ankle weights or a resistance band to increase the difficulty of this butt and thigh workout.

-Muscles Worked: Inner thighs, outer thighs and glutes, quads and calves.
+Targets: Inner thighs, outer thighs, glutes, quads and calves.

 Stand with feet wider than hips, heels in and toes pointed out (sumo squat stance).